hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `docker.cleanup.image` Defaults to `true`.
 Changing this to `false` will prevent Nomad from removing images from stopped tasks.

+* `docker.privileged.enabled` Defaults to `false`.
+Changing this to `true` will allow containers to use "privileged" mode, which gives the containers full access to the host

 Note: When testing or using the `-dev` flag you can use `DOCKER_HOST`, `DOCKER_TLS_VERIFY`, and `DOCKER_CERT_PATH` to customize Nomad's behavior.
 In